University Policies

 Religious Accommodation Policy

-The University is committed to providing a welcoming and inclusive environment that is respectful of the religious beliefs and practices of all members of the University community.
+The University is committed to providing a welcoming environment that is respectful of the religious beliefs and practices of all members of the University community.
 As part of this commitment, the University will make good faith efforts to provide reasonable religious accommodations to individuals covered by this policy whose sincerely held religious beliefs and practices conflict with a University policy, procedure, or other academic or employment requirement unless such an accommodation would create an undue hardship.
+Please see the full text of the Accommodations Policy on the University’s policy website.

-The University is committed to diversity and nondiscrimination and supports the employment of all qualified individuals, regardless of religious affiliation or beliefs.
+The University is committed to nondiscrimination and supports the employment of all qualified individuals, regardless of religious affiliation or beliefs.
 This commitment is in accordance with state and federal laws and regulations, including Title VII of the Civil Rights Act of 1964 and its accompanying regulations, as well as the Equal Employment Opportunity Commission's Guidelines on Discrimination Because of Religion, and North Carolina General Statute § 116-11(3a).
-Please see the full text of the Religious Accommodation Policy on the University’s policy website.

 Alcoholic Beverages

-- It is against the law for any person under 21 to purchase or possess any alcoholic beverage.
-(General Statute 18B-302)
+• No person under 21 may purchase or possess any alcoholic beverage.
+(N.C.
+General Statute 18B-302)

-According to Chapel Hill ordinance 3-3, it is against the law for anyone to possess any open container of alcohol on streets, sidewalks, alleys, or any other property owned or controlled by the Town of Chapel Hill.
+By Chapel Hill ordinance 3-3, it is against the law for anyone to possess any open container of alcohol on streets, sidewalks, alleys, or any other property owned or controlled by the Town of Chapel Hill.

 Illegal Drugs Policy